SophieCharlotteK/AtomicChessOS-1/src/src_qtui/README.md

 # BRANCH - QTUI

 This branch contains the QT5 User Interface which is running on the RaspberryPi Display.

+## REQUIREMENTS
+For this chapter the following requirements must be met:

+* Crossplattform toolchain and target images is build.
+The `/buildroot/output/host` folder is accessable on the development system.
+* Embedded device is flashed with the image and reachable over SSH.
+* `Qt Creator >= 4.10` and `Qt Design Studio` is installed on the development system (`>= Ubuntu 16.04`).

 ## TASK OF THE UI